“Two souls dwell, alas, in my breast’ (Faust I)

 Material part of the soul, mortal.

-Lower self, psyche, ego, reason, intellect (!) and emotion. negative thoughts, devil in the desert (Christian), not-self (Buddhist).
-Worry, fear, anger, egoism, striving for possession, recognition, power; use of violence, impulses.
+Lower self, psyche, ego, reason, intellect (!) and emotion.
+Negative thoughts, devil in the desert (Christian), non-self (Buddhist).
+Worry, fear, anger, selfishness, striving for possessions, recognition and power; use of violence, instinctual impulses.

 Mixing lever:

 This mixer (Tauler: homo rationalis) is the central part of human consciousness.
-It decides in the conflict between ‘above’ and “below” in the so-called ‘decisions of conscience’, which, however, are almost always controlled by ‘below’, i.e. by the ego, in 99% of people.
-In this respect, his ‘decisions’ are largely unconscious and, above all, one-sided.
-In principle, however, the power of decision between ‘above’ and ‘below’ is not lost, according to the material and/or spiritual influence.
+It decides in the conflict between “above” and ‘below’ in the so-called “decisions of conscience,” which, however, in 99% of people are almost always controlled by “below,” i.e., by the ego.
+In this respect, its “decisions” are largely unconscious and, above all, one-sided.
+Fundamentally, however, the power of decision between “above” and “below” is not lost, regardless of material and/or spiritual influence.

-A classic example of this agony of choice, in which the consciousness finds itself between the animal soul (ego) and the spiritual soul, is Jesus’ inner struggle in the Garden of Gethsemane (Mt 26:39): He is assailed from below out of fear for his existence, asking that ‘this cup maypass from him ’, i.e. torture and crucifixion; he is equally exposed to the drive from above, to divine guidance, and he ultimately decides (!) to do ‘as you will.’
+A classic example of this agony of choice, in which consciousness is caught between the animal soul (ego) and the spirit soul, is Jesus’ inner struggle in the Garden of Gethsemane (Matthew 26:39): Out of fear for his existence, he is assailed from below, asking that “this cup may pass him by,” that is, torture and crucifixion; he is also exposed to the impulse from above, divine guidance, and he ultimately decides (!) to do “as you will.”

-Recognising the split nature of the human soul is crucial for success in life.
-A comparison with animal life shows that animal life is controlled exclusively by the programme of unconditional self-preservation: hunting, eating, resting, sleeping, reproducing, defending territory against intruders, fighting against competitors.
-Animals only have this one behavioural control.
-For them, there is no conflict between good and evil, and consequently they have no free will to differentiate between them.
-Members of the lion pride are therefore unable to look after other lions outside their own pride.
-And their lifestyle is at the expense of others.
-The animals live exclusively according to this programme of survival, they cannot escape.
-For them, the purpose of their existence is their existence.
+Recognizing the duality of the human soul is crucial to success in life.
+A comparison with animal life illustrates this: the lives of animals are controlled exclusively by the program of unconditional self-preservation: hunting, eating, resting, sleeping, reproducing, defending their territory against intruders, fighting against competitors.
+Animals have only this one behavioral control.
+They do not experience the conflict between good and evil, and consequently they have no free will for the purpose of discernment.
+Accordingly, members of a lion pride are unable to care for lions outside their own pride.
+And their way of life is at the expense of others.
+Animals live exclusively according to this program of survival; they cannot break out of it.
+For them, the meaning of their existence is their existence.

-Humans also live according to this programme.
-For 99% of them, the basic drive in their lives is also personal self-preservation, and if possible, as sufficient as possible.
-Thus, for most people, the unconscious purpose of their existence is their existence.
+Humans also live according to this program.
+For 99% of them, the basic drive in their lives is also personal self-preservation, and if possible, as comfortably as possible.
+Thus, for most people, the unconscious meaning of their existence is their existence.

-This manifests itself in all possible forms, from ‘having fun’ to the countless activities of material world improvement.
-However, although the material standard of living has improved for thousands of years, people have remained envious, self-centred and jealous, they suffer endlessly from bad neighbours and mean superiors, from accidents, theft, robbery, rape and murder, and on a collective level from pandemics with hundreds of thousands of victims, terrorist attacks with knives, firearms or lorries, political and religious system conflicts with civil war or war, they suffer from every conceivable disease, they continue to lie and cheat and continue to use violence against children, partners, other groups and peoples.
-They allow themselves to be blinded by the fascination and the promise of salvation of technical and social – i.e. purely material – progress and never dream of a fundamental (!) liberation from their incomprehensible suffering.
+The reduction of the meaning of life to mere existence manifests itself in all kinds of forms, from “having fun” to the countless activities of purely material world improvement.
+However, although the material standard of living has improved enormously over the millennia, people have remained envious, egocentric, and jealous.
+They suffer endlessly from evil neighbors and mean superiors, from accidents, theft, robbery, rape, and murder, and on a collective level from pandemics with hundreds of thousands of victims, from terrorist attacks with knives, firearms, or trucks, and political and religious conflicts involving civil war or war.
+They suffer from every conceivable disease, continue to lie and cheat, and continue to use violence against children, partners, other groups, and peoples.
+They allow themselves to be blinded by the fascination and promise of salvation offered by technical and social—i.e., purely material—progress and do not even dream of the idea of a fundamental (!) liberation from their incomprehensible suffering.
 Yet this would be the most natural thing in the world, and of course all wisdom teachings speak of nothing else.

-Clinging to the programme of the instinctual soul, to egocentricity, leads to a seemingly endless continuation of the life of good and evil, thus also of fundamental suffering.
-The apparent perspective of ‘wanting to make the world a little better’ is limited to raising the material standard of living and has nothing to do with liberation from good and evil, especially liberation from suffering.
-The fact that this complete delusion continues to work in people’s minds is because improvement is often successful in individual cases and thus overshadows the worsening of the overall situation (climate crisis and threat of war).
-It is an illusion that is refuted on a daily basis, but is nevertheless more than successful and is called Maya, the goddess of concealment, in Hindu wisdom (see Chapter 23).
+Clinging to the program of the instinctual soul, to egocentricity, leads to a seemingly endless continuation of the life of good and evil, and thus also of fundamental suffering.
+The apparent prospect of “wanting to make the world a better place” is limited to raising the material standard of living and has nothing to do with liberation from good and evil, especially liberation from suffering.
+The reason why this complete delusion continues to function in people’s minds is that individual improvements are often successful and thus overshadow the worsening of the overall situation (climate crisis and threat of war).
+It is an illusion that is refuted on a daily basis, yet it appears to be more than successful and is referred to in Hindu wisdom as Maya, the goddess of deception (see later chapter 23).

-The showpiece of the ego programme is the so-called love of neighbour.
-People practise this love, which is what they call it, literally in relation to their immediate surroundings, life partners, children, parents, relatives, neighbours, friends, and indirectly also to members of their own group and also their own people (Tolstoy, see above: preferential love).
-It has nothing to do with the other spiritual programme of caring for all others and is worthless for human further and higher development.
-This is because it is nothing more than extended self-preservation, the individual benefits of which can be seen in every pride of lions.
+The showpiece of the ego program is so-called charity.
+People practice this love, as they call it, literally in relation to their immediate surroundings, to life partners, children, parents, relatives, neighbors, friends, and indirectly also to members of their own group and even their own people (Tolstoy, see above: preferential love).
+It has nothing to do with the other spiritual program of caring for all others and is worthless for human further and higher development.
+For it is nothing more than extended self-preservation, the individual benefits of which can be seen in any pride of lions.
 Jesus reveals this rather rudely: “Only love those who love you?
 There is no reward for that.
 Even crooks do that.”
-(Mt 5:45)
+(Mt.
+5:45)

-This understanding of love in relation to the ‘neighbour’ excludes love of strangers or enemies, especially through racist reservations, out of unconscious fear for egocentric self-preservation: see the passing of hundreds of cars past clearly visible – draped – accident victims at the side of the road or countless bank customers who want to go to the cash machine and in doing so (surveillance camera) walk unmoved over the unconscious person lying there.
+This understanding of love in relation to one’s “neighbor” excludes love for strangers or enemies, especially due to racist prejudices, which stem from an unconscious fear of egocentric self-preservation: See the hundreds of cars driving past clearly visible — draped — accident victims on the side of the road, or the countless bank customers who want to get to the ATM and (surveillance camera) step over the unconscious person lying there, unmoved.

-The only contrast to animals, however, is the second programme in humans.
-It consists of devotion, dedication and preservation of all people: its characteristic is to go beyond the framework of family, friendship and clan as well as that of the people.
-This is indicated in the parable of the Good Samaritan (Luke 10:29 ff.).
-Jesus reminds us of this much more clearly with his demand to love our enemies (Mt 5:44).
-This programme is that of true neighbourly love, which recognises all people as – spiritual (!) neighbours.
+However, the only difference between humans and animals is that humans have the aforementioned second program.
+It consists of caring for, devotion to, and preservation of all people: Its characteristic is to go beyond the scope of family, friendship, and clan, as well as that of the people.
+This is hinted at in the parable of the Good Samaritan (Luke 10:29 ff.).
+Jesus admonishes this much more clearly with his demand to love one’s enemies (Matthew 5:44).
+This program is that of true charity, which recognizes all people as — spiritual (!) — neighbors.

-The animal does not have this second programme.
+The animal does not have this second program.
 The reason is that man is the only being capable of development.
-Animals are also capable of change in the sense of adaptation, but this always remains on the horizontal, i.e. material level.
-They are not able to develop to a higher, i.e. spiritual level.
+Although animals can also achieve change in the sense of adaptation, this remains fundamentally on the horizontal, i.e., material level.
+They are not capable of developing to a higher, i.e., spiritual level.

-This second programme, which serves the preservation of all other people, is illustrated by the example of the Samaritan mentioned above – albeit without an ‘enemy’.
-This stranger from Samaria – despised and degraded by his Israelite surroundings – rushes to the aid of a helpless injured stranger by the roadside, showing unselfish devotion to at least strangers.
-This Samaritan compassion can be found in the term ‘ubuntu’ from African cultures: ‘I am because you are.’
-It goes far beyond the described love for one’s emotional and spatial neighbour, because it is neither individualistic nor competitive, but contains the mutual dependence and connectedness of all (!) people – like the fingers on a hand.
-It shows the immediate realisation that sustainable self-preservation can only function through the preservation of all others.
-But practical realisation is prevented by one’s own ego – even if there are enough practical examples, such as Mandela, Gandhi or the many unnamed people who selflessly risk their lives to help strangers – even enemies.
-They are lifesavers, priests, blood donors, military doctors, crisis workers, whistleblowers, etc. They follow the second programme more or less consciously.
-Their purpose is different from that of exclusive self-preservation.
+This second program, which serves to preserve all other human beings, becomes clear, at least in its basic form, in the example of the Samaritan mentioned above — albeit still without an “enemy.”
+This stranger from Samaria—despised and degraded by his Israelite surroundings—rushes to the aid of a complete stranger, a helpless injured man on the side of the road, showing selfless devotion to strangers.
+This Samaritan humanity can be found in the term “ubuntu” from African cultures: “I am because you are. ” It goes far beyond the love for one’s emotional and physical neighbor described above, because it is neither individualistic nor competitive, but encompasses mutual dependence and connectedness of all (!) people — like the fingers on a hand.
+It shows the immediate insight that sustainable self-preservation of humans can only work through the preservation of all others.
+But practical realization is prevented by one’s own ego, even though there are enough practical examples, such as Mandela, Gandhi, or the many unnamed people who selflessly risk their lives for strangers, even enemies.
+They are lifesavers, priests, blood donors, military doctors, crisis workers, whistleblowers, etc. They follow the second program more or less consciously, although for quite a few of them, their commitment is motivated by a good dose of self-preservation in the sense of self-affirmation.
+But for most of them, the meaning they attach to it is higher than that of exclusive self-preservation.

-As far as a mother’s care for her child is concerned, this is predominantly done out of unconscious self-preservation in an extended form, see the pride of lions.
-But mothers, as well as saviours and helpers in general, are already on the first rung of the ladder to karmically overcoming egocentricity through their devotion.
-Nevertheless, they remain consciously within the framework of the material world; there is still no higher reference to the spiritual destiny of human life in general (see Chapter 10).
-In Christianity, this is referred to by the term ‘perfection’ (Mt 5:48); this is about the true meaning of existence as described by all wisdom teachings .
+As far as a mother’s care for her child is concerned, this is mainly done out of unconscious self-preservation in an extended form, see lion pride.
+But mothers, as well as rescuers and helpers in general, are already climbing the first rung of the ladder to karmic overcoming of egocentricity through their devotion.
+Nevertheless, they remain within the framework of the material world in terms of consciousness; there is still no higher connection to the spiritual destiny of human life in general (see chapter 10).
+In Christianity, this is referred to as “perfection” (Matthew 5:48); this refers to the true meaningg — and purpose — of existence, as described in all wisdom teachings.
+Whether you believe it or not, they have a meaning.
+And their central content is the turning toward other people “as toward oneself” (Matthew 19:19).
+This goes beyond preferential love – and always involves the sacrifice of ego components (see the following chapters): “Sacrifice [of egocentricity] is the law of the universe!”
+(Bhagavad Gita):

 – Islam, Koran, Sura 41:34: